Can my child decide who they want to live with?

 There are times, however, when a child has very strong views of their own about who they want to live with.
 If your child is older and emotionally mature and able to give their views and wishes freely, you can talk to them about their choices.

-If you go to court, the judge uses a legal test called the best interests of the child to make decisions about custody, access, and parenting arrangements.
+If you go to court, the judge uses a legal test called the to make decisions about decision-making responsibility, parenting time, and parenting arrangements.

 One of the things the judge can look at is the views and wishes of the child.
 Usually, the older and more emotionally mature the child is, the more the child’s wishes are taken into account.